bencbartlett/creep-tasks/README.md

 ```

 This repository contains simple [example bots](/examples) built using `creep-tasks` written in JavaScript and in TypeScript.
 You can see more complex `creep-tasks` [examples](https://github.com/bencbartlett/Overmind/tree/master/src/overlords/core) in the Overmind codebase.

-## Documentation

-For an [overview of how Tasks work](https://github.com/bencbartlett/creep-tasks/wiki/Anatomy-of-a-Task) and a full API reference, please refer to the [`creep-tasks` Wiki](https://github.com/bencbartlett/creep-tasks/wiki).

 ## Installation